ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/DiffieHellman.rst

 .. pseudo_h3:: Math Tips
     :class: underlined

-Doing clock math on small numbers isn't too hard - once you learn about it, you should be able to figure out what say 20 on a clock size of 7 is (the answer is 6).
+Doing clock math on small numbers isn't too hard - once you learn about it, you should be able to figure out what 20 on a clock size of 7 is (the answer is 6).
 It is a little bit harder when you are dealing with really large numbers.
 Here is a tip on how to calculate clock math for large values:

 The more formal name for clock math is modulo arithmetic or mod for short.
 We would write 20 on a clock size of 7 as: :math:`20 \textrm{ mod } 7`.
 You can ask `Wolfram Alpha <http://www.wolframalpha.com>`__ to do that math for you, try typing "20 mod 7" in the box below and hitting enter: